Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems: Introduction

 \section{Introduction}

-Fluid interfaces are found in living systems and in a variety of technological processes.
-Currently, this significant scientific effort is aimed at exploring the potential of supramolecular assemblies composed of large multifunctional colloidal nanoobjects, encompassing amphiphilic molecules, macromolecules, polymers, and organic and metallic nanoparticles.
-These interfaces often exhibit complex structural organization, displaying a non-linear response to mechanical deformations \cite{Fuller2012}.
-The interrelationship between the structural and dynamical characteristics of these complex fluid interfaces is crucial in numerous natural and technological processes.
-Increasing our knowledge on these phenomena is essential for understanding the fundamentals of various biological processes, the development of new drugs, consumer products, or other industrial applications.
-Examples of such complex interfaces are the phospholipd bilayer that composes cell membranes together with inclusions of other chemical compounds (cholesterol, proteins, fatty acids, etc.), the pulmonary surfactant, or the tear film.
-In addition, interfaces are inherent to many products in the food, personal care, and biotherapeutic sectors, where emulsions and foams are ubiquitous.
+Fluid interfaces are found in living systems and various technological processes.
+Currently, significant scientific effort is being devoted to exploring the potential of supramolecular assemblies composed of large, multifunctional colloidal nano-objects, which encompass amphiphilic molecules, macromolecules, polymers, and organic and metallic nanoparticles \cite{Guzman2016,Maestro2019, Guzman2022}.
+These interfaces often exhibit complex structural organisation, displaying a non-linear response to mechanical deformations \cite{Fuller2012}.
+The interrelationship between the structural and dynamical characteristics of these complex fluid interfaces is crucial in numerous natural and technological processes \cite{Lopez2020}.
+Increasing our knowledge of these phenomena is essential for understanding the fundamentals of various biological processes, the development of new drugs, consumer products, or other industrial applications \cite{Maestro2019}.
+Examples of such complex interfaces are the phospholipd bilayer that composes cell membranes together with the inclusion of other chemical compounds (cholesterol, proteins, fatty acids, etc.) \cite{Waldie2020}, the pulmonary surfactant \cite{Collada2026}, or the tear film.
+In addition, interfaces are inherent to many products in the food, personal care, and biotherapeutic sectors, where emulsions and foams are ubiquitous \cite{Maestro2014, Maestro2018}.